tcj2001/bitunix-automated-crypto-trading/change.md

 If you want to trade all tickers except the ones in IGNORE_TICKERS, then set ALL_TICKERS, LONG_TICKERS and SHORT_TICKERS to ""

-Fixed a bug in moving SL to breakeven updated logic to move the SL to close to breakeven if ROI > SL_BREAKEVEN_PERCENTAGE of PROFIT_PERCENTAGE and LOSS_PERCENTAGE < PROFIT_PERCENTAGE , this way initially you can set a larger SL percentage initially so you are not stopped out early, and once ROI > SL_BREAKEVEN_PERCENTAGE of PROFIT_PERCENTAGE, SL will use PROFIT_PERCENTAGE to Trail
+Fixed a bug in moving SL to breakeven updated logic to move the SL to close to breakeven if ROI > SL_BREAKEVEN_PERCENTAGE of TP_PERCENTAGE and SL_PERCENTAGE < TP_PERCENTAGE , this way initially you can set a larger SL percentage initially so you are not stopped out early, and once ROI > SL_BREAKEVEN_PERCENTAGE of TP_PERCENTAGE, SL will use TP_PERCENTAGE to Trail

 ## version 3.3.8 ##
-Fixed a bug in moving SL to breakeven updated logic to move the SL to close to breakeven if ROI > 75% of PROFIT_PERCENTAGE and LOSS_PERCENTAGE < PROFIT_PERCENTAGE , this way initially you can set a larger SL percentage initially so you are not stopped out early, and once ROI > 75% of PROFIT_PERCENTAGE, SL will use PROFIT_PERCENTAGE to Trail
+Fixed a bug in moving SL to breakeven updated logic to move the SL to close to breakeven if ROI > 75% of TP_PERCENTAGE and SL_PERCENTAGE < TP_PERCENTAGE , this way initially you can set a larger SL percentage initially so you are not stopped out early, and once ROI > 75% of TP_PERCENTAGE, SL will use TP_PERCENTAGE to Trail

 ## version 3.3.7 ##